ThePatrickCastle/ThePatrickCastle/README.md

 **`Algorithmic Thinking (Student/Programmer/Learner)`**

 I am a Computer Science student who is passionate about learning and problem-solving.
-I have over 5 years of experience working with several programming languages including Java, Python, and C. I have implemented various automation solutions ranging from searching for sales to planning entire vacations based on web browsing.
-My journey in Computer Science began at UNAM with the aim of gaining knowledge in mathematics and computer theory to enable me to create original and innovative solutions in today's world.
+I have over 5 years of experience working with several programming languages including Java, Python, and C. I have implemented various automation solutions ranging from searching for sales to web scraping using APIs.
+My journey in Computer Science began at UNAM to gain knowledge in mathematics and computer theory to enable me to create original and innovative solutions in today's world.
 <p align = "center">
 <img alt="MyGif" width="300px" style="padding-right:10px;" src="https://qph.cf2.quoracdn.net/main-qimg-03a4a5f034bf0bafa661fd8a8aabedc8"/>
 </p>